 If the Committee is unsatisfied with the result of that decision, several alternate courses are available.
 For one thing, it has been suggested that the revisions might dispense entirely with the separate midnight rule.
 That sort of revision seems beyond the scope of the discussions from the first meeting.
 Moreover, it seems to me that the rule serves an important function in punishing banks for failure to settle promptly.
 Thus, I am inclined to think that the most logical arrangement is to say that the payor bank is obligated to compensate the depositary bank for the delay in settlement, but that the payor bank is entitled to return the item and avoid responsibility for its face amount.
-That seems to be the rule implemented by Regulation CC, which imposes B a straightforward interest obligation for failure to provide same-day settlement B appears in Regulation CC for voluntary closings, which are in some ways analogous to a voluntary failure to settle.
-229.36(f)(2).
-Because this draft incorporates the Regulation CC provisions into Article 4 (specifically, into new Section 4-213), that topic should be less obscure under this draft. sentence at the end of new subsection (f) states that result explicitly for ordinary failures to settle.
+That rule straightforward interest obligation for failure to provide sameday settlement B appears in Regulation CC for voluntary closings, which are in some ways analogous to a voluntary failure to settle. ' 229.36(f)(2).
+Because this draft incorporates the Regulation CC provisions into Article 4 (specifically, into new Section 4-213), that topic should be less obscure under this draft.
+A sentence at the end of new subsection (f) states that result explicitly for ordinary failures to settle.
 This draft does not, however, add anything on that topic to new subsection 4-213(f)(3); it consciously leaves unsettled the rules for a failure to settle caused by an involuntary closure.